FlorianWilk/SpotMicroAI/README.md

 ![urdf](/Images/SpotMicroAI_urdf2.png)

-I implemented the Ideas of [this Paper](https://arxiv.org/pdf/1804.10332.pdf) by Jie Tan, Tingnan Zhang, Erwin Coumans, Atil Iscen, Yunfei Bai, Danijar Hafner, Steven Bohez, and Vincent Vanhoucke Google Brain,Google DeepMind
+I try to implement the Ideas of [this Paper](https://arxiv.org/pdf/1804.10332.pdf) by Jie Tan, Tingnan Zhang, Erwin Coumans, Atil Iscen, Yunfei Bai, Danijar Hafner, Steven Bohez, and Vincent Vanhoucke Google Brain,Google DeepMind

 ![PyBullet](/Images/SpotMicroAI_pybullet_2.png)

 The URDF Model is very basic and work in progress.
 Masses and Inertias are guesses and not correct.
 I will have to disassemble the Robot to have correct weights.
-And i am still exploring PyBullet, so a lot of code is still Try-Outs.

 You can find a [first Video on YouTube](https://www.youtube.com/watch?v=VSkqhFok17Q).